bdamon/MuscleUS_Toolbox/Help/Help-for-bmode2angle_us.md

 * <i>angle_image_grid</i>: The gridded angle image, at the user-defined resolution

 * <i>vector_image</i>: The X and Y components of the angles in the gridded image

+* vesselness_mask: The mask calculated fromteh vesselness image

+* vesselness_max: The maximum vesselness response image

+* max_cvn_image: An image showing trhe maximum value of the convolution of wavelet with the pixels

+* cvn_images: All of the convolution images

+* sample_wavelet: The wavelet use to determine fascicle orientation
 *
 [Back to the top](https://github.com/bdamon/MuscleUS_Toolbox/blob/master/Help/Help-for-bmode2angle_us.md)